taka722/JavaProgram/db/README.md

 ```
 SQL:> DELETE FROM table WHERE component == 'value';
 ```
+- USE: changes the database against which the following queries will be run
+- CREATE: constructs a new database or table (depending on the provided parameters)
+- INSERT: adds a new record (row) to an existing table
+- SELECT: searches for records that match the given condition
+- UPDATE: changes the existing data contained within a table
+- ALTER: changes the structure (columns) of an existing table
+- DELETE: removes records that match the given condition from an existing table
+- DROP: removes a specified table from a database, or removes the entire database
+- JOIN: performs an inner join on two tables (returning all permutations of all matching records)

 These are the example SQL commands that you can try in this system.